Using Crittercism for iOS crash reporting

 In this post, let’s look at how to use Crittercism to let your iOS or Android users report bugs and provide you with automated crash reports.

-Note that since writing this post, Crittercism has shut down.
-It was replaced with Fabric, which was later integrated into Firebase, which was the way to do these things as this post was updated in 2022.
+Since writing this post, Crittercism has shut down.
+It was replaced with Fabric, which was later integrated into Firebase, which is still the current tool in 2024.

 What is Crittercism?

-Crittercism is a service that lets you send automated crash reports if a user experience errors that cause your app to crash.
-Instead of relying on vague user reports, Crittercism provides you with a list of the most frequent bugs, together with detailed information that helps you understand what led to the crash.
+Crittercism is a service that lets your app send automated crash reports if users experience errors that cause your app to crash.
+Instead of vague user reports, it provides stack traces, a list of the most frequent bugs, information to you understand what caused a crash, etc.

-Setting up Crittercism is really easy, and is explained in detail after you have created your account and registered your app.
-I’m not going to repeat all this information here, but just want to touch on a term that may confuse or scare you - dSYM files.
+Setting up Crittercism is easy, with easy steps that are shown after you create an account and register your app.
+I’m not going to repeat all that information here, but want to touch on a term that may confuse or scare you - dSYM files.

 What is a dSYM file?

 A dSYM file is a file that contains debug symbols for an app.
-Services like Crittercism and Crashlytics use this file to analyze your code and send you more meaningful information about your app crashes, instead of just sending a memory dump that is really hard to understand.
+Services like Crittercism and Crashlytics use this file to analyze your code and send you more meaningful information about your app crashes, instead of just sending a raw memory dump.

 Uploading a dSYM file

-• When adding the build script to your project, make sure to check “Run script only when installing” for the Run Script Build Phase, to avoid uploading the dSYM file every time you build.
+• When adding the build script, make sure to check “Run script only when installing” for the Run Script Build Phase, to avoid uploading the dSYM file on every build.

-• After adding the build script, your builds will fail if the upload script fails.
-This means that as soon as your build works, Crittercism should receive your dSYM file.
+• After adding the build script, your builds will fail if the upload fails.
+This means that it a build works, Crittercism should receive your dSYM file.

-It make take some time for the file to show up, so be patient.
+It can take some time for the file to show up, so be patient.

 Dig in!